rotty3000/config-node/README.md

 import {addProvider, computeIfAbsent, ConfigProvider} from '@rotty3000/config-node';

 const customProvider: ConfigProvider = {
+  key: 'remote-store',
-  description: "From a database, key value store or secrets vault",
+  description: 'From a database, key value store or secrets vault',
   priority: 100,
   get: (key, providerCache, commonCache) => {
     // If the work is hard, put the value in providerCache for better performance over repeat get operations.